ravidosa/notes/academics/notes/holomorphic-function.md

 sequence of analytic functions locally uniformly conveging if $\epsilon$ bound holds in some neighborhood, locally uniformly bounded if bounded in some neighborhood
 	hurwitz theorem: if sequence locally uniformly converging to nonconstant function, $f_n(z_n) = f(z), \lim_{n\to\infty} z_n = z$
-	dogwalking lemma: analytic functions that stay within bound of each other have same winding number
+	dogwalking lemma: analytic functions that stay within bound of each other have same winding number if $f_n$ analytic and bounded by $1$ on $\Delta$, with pointwise convergence, converges locally uniformly to $f$ similar for subset, with different bound $M$ if converges on open subset, then on whole set
 ## FTC in $\mathbb{C}$
 $\int_a^b f(t) \, dt = F(b) - F(a), F(x) = \int_a^x f(t) \, dt$ ($F'(x) = f(x)$)
 different geometrical interpretation, but FTC holds